Mohammedhussein12/Sycamore-App/README.md

 8. [👥 Contributors](#-contributors)

 ## 🚀 Introduction
-Sycamore is an innovative healthcare monitoring system designed to help patients with pulmonary conditions manage their oxygen levels effectively.
-This smart medical application provides real-time oxygen monitoring, personalized health insights, and seamless communication between patients and healthcare providers.
+Sycamore is a healthcare monitoring system designed to assist patients with pulmonary conditions in tracking their oxygen levels.
+The app provides real-time health data, personalized insights, and enables seamless communication with healthcare providers.
+Sycamore aims to improve patient outcomes by integrating smart technology with medical monitoring.

 ## 🛠 Installation & Setup
 To run this project locally, follow these steps: